renovate-bot/googleapis-_-managedkafka/README.md

 ## Kafka Java Auth Client Handler

-Inside kafka-java-auth, you'll find an implementation of Kafka's [AuthenticateCallbackHandler](https://kafka.apache.org/20/javadoc/org/apache/kafka/common/security/auth/AuthenticateCallbackHandler.html) that is suited to have your Kafka clients authenticate with Google's Apache Kafka for BigQuery clusters.
+Inside kafka-java-auth, you'll find an implementation of Kafka's [AuthenticateCallbackHandler](https://kafka.apache.org/20/javadoc/org/apache/kafka/common/security/auth/AuthenticateCallbackHandler.html) that is suited to have your Kafka clients authenticate with Google Cloud Managed Service for Apache Kafka clusters.

 Follow the steps below to get your client setup.